 Traditionally men retired at 65 and women at 60, but in an age of gender equality and with an ageing population, the government decided that this wasn’t sustainable.

 The State Pension age has been rising for women since 2010.
-The first rises were gradual, but the process was subsequently accelerated, so that it will now reach 65 in 2018.
+The first rises were gradual, but the process was subsequently accelerated, so that in 2018 it was suddenly 65.

 You can check your predicted State Pension age at Gov.uk’s State Pension age calculator.